solehudinmq/paginify/README.md

 bundle install
 ```

 To improve pagination performance, add an index to the table that will use the pagination offset.
-For example :
+For example in Postgresql :
 ```bash
 CREATE INDEX index_posts_on_posts_created_at ON posts (created_at);
 ```